2023 Under-21 EURO qualifying latest: France, Netherlands, England, Germany, Portugal, Spain, Belgium in finals

 France (qualified), Ukraine (play-offs), Serbia, Faroe Islands, North Macedonia, Armenia

-- Ukraine equalised three times in their group decider with France in Istanbul on Thursday but the result was not enough to stop Les Bleuets, who won the reverse game 5-0, being confirmed as group winners.
+- Ukraine trailed 1-0 and 3-1 in their group decider with France in Istanbul on Thursday but the eventual 3-3 result was not enough to stop Les Bleuets, who won the reverse game 5-0, being confirmed as group winners.
 Ukraine will go into the play-offs as they are behind Switzerland on goal difference in the best runners-up reckoning, for which their last game in Armenia on Sunday will not count.

 Group I